mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 Used in distributed Bellman-Ford algorithm to check if a received announcement creates a routing loop or not.
 A node will only integrate feasible routes in its routing table.

-BGP: only accept route announcements that do not include its own node.
+BGP: only accept route announcements that do not include its own node (AS).
 The complete route must be announced and attached to the packets.
 Internet routes usually have 3-4 hops.

 DSDV, AODV: only accept routes if they do not increase the metric known by that node

-EIGR/DUAL, Babel: node sending a route update remembers the smalles value (metric) it send and accepts only better routes
+EIGRP/DUAL, Babel: node sending a route update remembers the smalles value (metric) it send and accepts only better routes

 ### Pro-Active vs. Reactive

 Reactive (also on demand) routing protocols try to gather the information need for routing when a packet arrives.
 This usually means that there is less traffic to keep local routing information up to date.
 It is only updated/gatheres when a packet actually needs to be routed.
 On the other hand this adds latency.

-Example: Babel, DSR, AODV
+Example: DSR, AODV

 Pro-active (also table driven) protocols keep all information ready and up to date for when a packet needs to be routed.
 For this a table of all received routing information is maintained.
 This approach is popular in existing implementations, but needs a steady overhead to keep the routing information up to date.

-Examples: DSDV, OLSR, BATMAN-adv
+Examples: Babel, DSDV, OLSR, BATMAN-adv

 ### Uni- or Bi-directional Links

-Routing protocols can see links as symmetrical or asymmetric connections.
-If traffic can flow in one direction only, then it would be uni-directional connection.
-If the quality of a connection is not symmetrical, then a routing protocol can still try to ignore this and assume that it is perfectly symmetrical in its transmission quality.

-A sender and a receiver would form a typical asymmetric link.
+Links can be bi-directional or uni-directional, which only let traffic flow in one connection.
+Most mesh routing algorithms only support bi-directional connections.
+A broader distinction is symmetric vs. asymmetric links.

 ### Name-dependent vs. Name-independent

-Name-dependent routing schemes assign an address (of some kind, not necessarily a familiar IP address) based on a node’s location in the network.
-Name-independent routing schemes place no requirements on a node’s address and treat it as some opaque identifier in a flat (i.e. non-subnetted) address space.
+Name-dependent routing schemes assign an address based on a nodes location in the network, a structured name space (e.g. IP address, geo position).
+Name-independent routing schemes place no requirements on a nodes address and treat it as some opaque identifier in a flat address space (MAC address, DNS name).
+Usually, both schemes are implemented as separate layers of one network (e.g. layer 2 MAC addresses and layer 3 IP addresses).
+Mesh network often utilizes a form of a Distributed Hash Table to look up Name-independent identifiers on a Name-dependent routing substrate.

+### EGP vs. IGP

+These terms only exist when talking about the organizations that compose the Internet.
+Interior Gateway Protocol (IGP) is used for protocols that are used inside an organisation (e.g. and Internet Serivce Provider / ISP).
+Examples are OSPF, EIGRP, IS-IS.
+Exterior-Gateway-Protokoll (EGP) are protocols used to connect organizations.
+The prime example is BGP.
+BGP calls these organizations Autonomous System (AS).

 ### Flat Proactive Routing

 Flat proactive Routing protocols can be roughly divided into two subcategories; link-state (LS) and distributed Bellman-Ford (DBF) algorithms.
 Flat proactive routing scales very well with respect to the frequency of connection establishment (F) and the number of concurrent connections (C).
-However, the number of control packet transmissions per node is Θ(N ).
+However, the number of control packet transmissions per node is Θ(N).

-Link state Examples: Fish-eye State Routing [22], Global State Routing [4] and Opti- mized Link-State Routing.
+Link state Examples: Fish-eye State Routing [22], Global State Routing [4] and Optimized Link-State Routing.
 Every node has a complete but not accurate view of the toplogy.
 Can react fast on link change.
 FSR does not keep changes far away, idea: link changes far away have a small effect on local routing decisions.

 DBF examples:
-Destination Sequenced Distance Vector routing [24] and Wire- less Routing Protocol [19]
+Destination Sequenced Distance Vector routing [24] and Wireless Routing Protocol [19]

 routing table consisting of the distance to the destination, and the next hop neighbor on the shortest route toward the destination.